tediscript/ShortCode/README.md

 ShortCode
 =========

-# Android library to reduce a line of code
+Android library to reduce a line of code<br/>
 inspired by https://github.com/pocorall/scaloid
 and http://redbeanphp.com/